aplumley12/Introduction-to-C-Plus-Plus/Loops/Loops.md

 ## The `while` Loop
 A `while` loop will continue to execute a block of code until its conditional statement becomes false.
 This condition is always tetsted **before** each iteration.
 To avoid an infinite loop, a while loop should always include some form of update moving it towards completion.
-The basic C++ syntax is as follows:
+The basic C++ syntax is as follows (Lenka):
 ```
 while (condition) {
   // code block executed on each iteration